Salvatore Bruno: Sassuolo

 In August 2010 Bruno was signed by Sassuolo on reported free transfer.
 The club also signed Troiano from Modena, the seat of the province that Sassuolo is located.
 Bruno took Riccardo Zampagna's no.9 shirt.
-However he was the backup striker.
+However, he was the backup striker.

 Juve Stabia

-In summer 2012 he moved to Juve Stabia.
-At the end of the season, he played 26 games with 7 goals.
+In summer 2012, he moved to Juve Stabia.
+At the end of the season, he had played 26 games with 7 goals.

 Back in Modena

-In the summer of 2013 returns to play in the files of Modena in Serie B.
+In the summer of 2013, he returned to play in the files of Modena in Serie B.

 Lega Pro

-The following year falls in the Lega Pro by signing a contract with Real Vicenza; the following year begins to play in the Giana Erminio.
+The following year falls in the Lega Pro by signing a contract with Real Vicenza; the following year, he began to play in the Giana Erminio.

 International career

 Bruno was a member of Italy U16 team in 1996 UEFA European Under-16 Football Championship qualification.